Hawaii Travel Tips

 Hawaii had been ruled by Kings and Queens before being annexed by the United States in 1898 to become the 50th state.

-Did you know Hawaii is located in the Oceania Pacific and made up of 8 major islands (Kahoolawe, Oahu, Maui, Kauai, Molokai, Big Island, Lanai, and Niihau).
+Did you know Hawaii is located in the Oceania Pacific and is made up of 8 major islands (Kahoolawe, Oahu, Maui, Kauai, Molokai, Big Island, Lanai, and Niihau).

 While Hawaii is a part of the United States, you can still experience a Polynesian culture on the islands!
 The locals are very friendly and live very laid-back lives.